stuyam/hotwire_native_version_gate/README.md

 val appVersion = packageManager.getPackageInfo(packageName, 0).versionName
 Hotwire.config.applicationUserAgentPrefix = "Hotwire Native App Android/$appVersion;"
 ```
+Note: For older versions of you app that don't have the User Agent set yet `native_feature_enabled?` will always return `false`.

 **Step 2**: Install the gem in your Rails app:
 ```